April 14, 2026 · 6 min read

 The least common scenario — maybe 10–15% — is a genuine dispute.
 The customer believes the invoice is wrong, or the work wasn't done to spec.
 These calls need a human.
 An AI agent that detects dispute language should stop, log it, and escalate immediately.

-Syntharra's agent is trained on hundreds of thousands of real invoice recovery calls.
-It knows which language patterns signal embarrassment versus dispute versus genuine willingness to pay, and it routes each call accordingly.
-The calls it handles well — the first two scenarios — represent about 85–90% of the queue.
+Syntharra's agent is built on state-of-the-art conversational AI, purpose-designed for the invoice recovery conversation.
+It identifies language patterns that signal embarrassment versus dispute versus genuine willingness to pay, and routes each call accordingly.
+The first two scenarios — forgotten invoices and cash-flow delays — represent about 85–90% of the queue.
 The disputed 10–15% get escalated to you the same day.